freedomofpress/securedrop/docs/install.md

     sudo ./production_installation.sh

-(Dependent on debootstrap and ossec server ssl key automation) The script will install the pre-configured OSSEC manager and instruct when to begin the `App Server` installation

-When instructed by the installation script running on the `Monitor Server` SSH to the `App Server` and configure the options in CONFIG_OPTIONS then run the installation scripts.
+Wait for the script to run.
+When it's done, it should say this:

+    Start the installation on app server.
+    After installation on the app server is complete enter 'Y' to continue: (Y|N): Y

+Leave that window open and go SSH into the `App Server` and edit CONFIG_OPTIONS:

     cd ~/securedrop
     nano CONFIG_OPTIONS

+This time edit the global and `App Server` settings.
+Here are descriptions of the items you should fill out:

+* `ROLE`: This should be "app".
+* `APP_IP` and `MONITOR_IP` should be the same as they were on the `Monitor Server`.
+* `SSH_USERS`: A list of Linux users that will SSH into this server.
+* `JOURNALIST_USERS`: Make up a username for each journalist that will be using this SecureDrop instance.
+* `KEY`: The filename that contains the application GPG public key you created on the `Secure Viewing Station`.
+It's probably `SecureDrop.asc`.
+* `SOURCE_SCRIPTS`: You can leave this blank.
+* `DOCUMENT_SCRIPTS`: You can leave this blank.

+Save and exit.
+When you're done, run the production script:

     sudo ./production_installation.sh

 A Google Authenticator code will be generated for the identified SSH_USERS in the CONFIG_OPTIONS file.

 Follow the instructions for adding your secret key to your Google Authenticator app

-At the end of a successfull `App Server` installation the script will output the `Source Interface`'s onion URL, the `Document Interface` onion URL and auth codes, the `App Server`'s SSH onion address and auth code.
+At the end of a successfull `App Server` installation the script will output the `Source Interface`'s onion URL, the `Document Interface`'s onion URL and auth codes, the `App Server`'s SSH onion address and auth code.

     The Source Interface's onion URL is:
     bh33efgmt5ai32te.onion